amcharts/amcharts3-react/README.md

       }
       ```

-   2. When you want to use the plugin, use a `require` at the top of the file:
+   2. When you want to use the plugin, put a `require` at the top of the file:

       ```
       // This must be at the top of the file: